asaka8/INS401_UTool_1.0.4/README.md

 ## Decode Functions usage
 'python .\main.py'

-target packet type:
-'gnss' or 'ins' or 'imu' or 'dm'
+target packet type: 'gnss' or 'ins' or 'imu' or 'dm' or 'user'

-(just can choose one packet type)
+gnss: GNSS Solution Packet (0x0a02)

+ins: INS Solution Packet (0x0a03)

+imu: IMU Solution Packet (0x0a01)

+dm: DM Packet (0x0a05)

+user: All of there 4 packets

-the parsed data will saved in data floder
+(the parsed data will saved in data floder)